nayafia/lemonade-stand/README.md

 * [Ryan Dahl + Joyent and Node.js (opens a YouTube video) (personal effort)](http://www.youtube.com/watch?v=SAc0vQCC6UQ&t=29m20s)

 ##Start a project while currently employed
+*Many open source projects started as employee side projects.
+The project might eventually outgrow the company, but starting it as a side project can be a great way to incubate the idea.*

+*If you pursue this path, make sure you understand your company's policy on open source work.
+Some companies encourage employees to contribute to open source during working hours.
+Some might treat your open source work as a company project.
+Don't assume anything; ask someone at your company before starting.*

 ####Pros
 * Freedom to test new ideas without worrying about salary